-American Lung Association ‘State of Tobacco Control’ Report Finds Hawaii Must Do More to Prevent, Reduce Tobacco Use
+American Lung Association ‘State of Tobacco Control’ Report: Hawaii Has Opportunity to Prioritize Public Health over the Tobacco Industry in 2020

-The 17th annual “State of Tobacco Control” report grades states and the federal government on policies proven to prevent and reduce tobacco use, and finds that Hawaii earns the following grades:
+The 18th annual “State of Tobacco Control” report grades states and the federal government on policies proven to prevent and reduce tobacco use.

-- Funding for State Tobacco Prevention Programs – Grade F
+- Funding for State Tobacco Prevention Programs – Grade D

-- Level of State Tobacco Taxes - Grade B
+- Level of State Tobacco Taxes – Grade C

-- Coverage and Access to Services to Quit Tobacco - Grade B
+- Coverage and Access to Services to Quit Tobacco - Grade C

-- Minimum Age of Sale for Tobacco Products to 21 – Grade A
+- Minimum Age of Sale for Tobacco Products to 21 – Grade B